cortside/coeus/NOTES.md

 	* based on configuration
 	* will need tables, similar to outbox
 	* cortside.aspnetcore.entityframework
-* update templates and libraries to treat warnings as errors
 * extentions methods to setup LogEvent logger in serviceCollection
 	* ILoggingBuilder
-* complete query-by-post guideline
-* swagger docs should show the required permission
-* test out having multiple domainevents with common base type handled by single handler
 * api rate limiting
 	* https://learn.microsoft.com/en-us/aspnet/core/performance/rate-limit?view=aspnetcore-8.0#rate-limiter-samples
 * package AmqpCommon from AmqpTools for use by AmqpService-api